Master of Theology

 Duke Divinity School is one school awarding the Master of Theology degree.

-Master of Theology (Theologiae Magister, abbreviated ThM, MTh, or MTheol, or Sacrae Theologiae Magister; abbreviated STM) is a post-graduate degree offered by universities, divinity schools, and seminaries.
+Master of Theology (Theologiae Magister, abbreviated ThM, MTh, or MTheol, or Sacrae Theologiae Magister; abbreviated STM) is a post-graduate degree offered by universities and seminaries.
 It can serve as a transition degree for entrance into a PhD program or as a stand-alone terminal degree depending on one's particular educational background and institution of study.
 In North America, the ThM typically requires at least three years of prerequisite graduate study for entrance into the program, typically a Master of Divinity or equivalent.
 An honorary title of STM is also awarded within the Dominican Order.

 Coursework

 One must normally have a Master of Divinity or Master of Arts degree in a theological field before being admitted to study for the ThM.
 These degrees are typically awarded after having completed twenty-four hours of study at the master's level beyond that required for the first theological degree.
 In some programs this degree may be awarded solely on the basis of taught academic courses.

 The Master of Theology often includes one or two years of specialized advanced and/or doctoral-level studies in theological research (e.g., counseling, church history, systematic theology) or biblical studies (e.g., New Testament, Old Testament, biblical translation).
 It may include a comprehensive examination and a research thesis.
 Guidelines require the program to produce "learning outcomes that demonstrate advanced competency in one area or discipline of theological study and capacity to conduct original research in that area."
 Owing to the advanced nature of ThM studies, biblical language training is usually an admissions prerequisite and some programs include additional research language training in German, French, Latin, or an ancient Hebrew cognate (e.g., Akkadian, Ugaritic).